yajine/csharpeval/README.md

+This project was initially hosted on CodePlex.
+Since they are shutting down, this site will continue to host the code.

+# New ANTLR4 Code

+ANTLR3 has been dropped due to its method of embedding code inside the grammar and so as much as possible no new enhancements will go to the AntlrParser branch.
+Also affecting this decision is that the ANTLR3 parser results in an infinite loop when parsing nested ternary operators at around a depth of 7.

+The ANTLR4 branch now passes most tests, and avoids the infinite loop on nested ternaries, but it is still in early beta.
+There may be expressions not covered by current test cases.
+Calls on generic methods currently fail.

 # Introduction

-C# does not include a built-in method to evaluate a string during runtime, like Javascript's eval() or VBScript's Eval().
+C# does not include a built-in method to evaluate a string during runtime, like Javascript's eval() or VBScript's Eval(), although Roslyn's Scripting API now allows you to perform much of the same functionality in a similar manner.

-ExpressionEvaluator is a lightweight, simple and free library capable of parsing and compiling simple to medium complexity C# expressions.
-It features a Antlr-based tokenizer and parser and generates a LINQ Expression tree which is then compiled into a function.
+ExpressionEvaluator is a lightweight, simple and free library capable of parsing and compiling C# expressions, statements and code blocks.

+It features an ANTLR4-based parser and generates a LINQ Expression tree which is then compiled into a delegate.
-Applications for an expression parser and compiler are usually in the form of embedded code or user-defined expressions that need to be executed against runtime objects.

 # How can I use this library?